firzanruzain/TCP-Assignment-AlienVsZombie/PART2.md

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. game objects -health, pod,
-2. game controls -arrow
+1. game controls -arrow
-3. Zombie & Player attacks
+2. Zombie & Player attacks

 ## Additional Features